IARC-Programing/fcm-demo/README.md

 - Watching for the result

-The final Result will be like
+The final Result will be like in Foreground
 ![alt text](image-4.png)

+And in background when close the browser
 ![alt text](image-5.png)

 ---